Transportation Improvement Program (TIP) 2023

 We can come up with a design that allows for both on-street parking AND bicycle lanes.
 Perhaps by removing the center lane, the street could be configured to widen the sidewalk and add raised-level bike lanes along with parking on one or both sides of the street.
 Brooklyn Ave NE near the U-District Light Rail Station is an approximate example of this configuration.

-kian about 1 year ago
+kian over 1 year ago

 I am looking forward to [SPXXX] SE 27th Street Realignment Study.
 This section of roadway can be unpleasant to use outside of a car, despite being in the most walkable part of Mercer Island.
 During this study, please consider narrowing the roadway width to encourage slow speeds; consider adding a fully protected bicycle lane as a safe connection between the I-90 trail and the rest of the island; and consider adding frequent crosswalks to discourage mid-block crossing.

-kian about 1 year ago
+kian over 1 year ago